Lippia-io/LTM-adapter-cucumber4-JAVA/README.md

  The Lippia Test Manager adapter allows to ingest cucumber test results into a Lippia Test Manager instance.
  To have access to a Lippia Test Manager go to [Lippia.io](https://lippia.io/) website.
+  To use it you need to to have a test automation code project and use Cucumber 4.

 ## Getting Started